hamidi-hasmar/yoprint-assessment/PROMPTS.md

 - prompt: skeleton loading component
     - to show loading component while fetching data with skeleton of the page with tailwindcss

+- deployment to netlify
+    - steps and configuration for running react vite app on netlify